 Danna Demetre: “Are we there yet?”
 As children, we whined these words to our parents on any car ride over 30 minutes.
 And, we’ve heard it playing like a skipping vinyl record from the backseat in our own cars as our children (and grandchildren) pass on the blessing.
 We seem to be wired from birth to laser focus on the destination more than the journey.

 Kathleen: We’re all ambitious.
-Often our ambitions are for right reasons but sometimes we can push to hard and take a dive into wrong thinking and choices.
-What’s God taught you ambitious striving?
+Often our ambitions are for the right reasons, but sometimes we can push too hard and take a dive into wrong thinking and choices.
+What have you learned about ambitious striving?

-Danna: In my 66 years, I’ve had multiple professions.
+Danna: In all my years, I’ve had multiple professions.
 Labor and delivery nurse.
 Corporate marketing manager.
 Radio host.
 Fitness professional.
 Health coach.
 Author.
 Speaker.
-Let’s just say, I was a Type A on steroids.
+Let’s say, I was a Type A on steroids.
 More a human doing than being.
-In my 30’s and 40’s, I’d set goals and go after them and then pray for God to bless the work of my hands.
+In my 30s and 40s, I’d set goals and go after them and then pray for God to bless the work of my hands.
 Those years of striving were exhausting.

-Kathleen: In recent months our digital screens have been lit up with conversations on #MeToo and how women have even been treated unjustly, even within the Church.
-Share what God’s taught you about being wronged and forgiving?
+Kathleen: In recent months, our digital screens have been lit up with conversations on #MeToo and how women have even been treated unjustly, even within the Church.
+How have you overcome being wronged and instead embraced forgiveness?

-In those difficult months, I realized that forgiveness was not a guarantee for reconciliation, but that lack of forgiveness is a guarantee that there can be no reconciliation.
+In those difficult months, I realized that forgiveness was not a guarantee for reconciliation but that lack of forgiveness is a guarantee that there can be no reconciliation.
 So, I lived one day at a time – not holding the offense against my husband – but also being honest that he would need to earn back my trust.
 Forgiveness did not immediately heal my broken heart, but it did begin the healing process.
-We celebrate our 33rd anniversary very soon.
-We are stronger, better friends, more in love than ever.
-We often say it’s been the best 23 years of our life!
+We celebrate our 36th anniversary soon.
+We are stronger, better friends, and more in love than ever.
+We often say the last years have been the best years of our life!